 The Journey So Far

-Phase 4a&b – (a)Eastern Road and (b)Kendall’s Wharf 2019 - 2022: is the construction of a seawall with road raising at the entrance to Kendall’s Wharf;
+Phase 4a & 4b - IN PROGRESS - (a)Eastern Road and (b)Kendall’s Wharf 2019 - 2023: the construction of a seawall with road raising at the entrance to Kendall’s Wharf

 Phase 5 – Ports Creek 2024 – 2025: Currently going through a detailed design review which once complete will lead to the procurement of the contractor.